ropensci/roweb3/content/blog/2025-08-15-csidnet-agm/index.md

 {{< figure src = "process_tools.png" alt = "Yanina, Sam and some of the participants talking and putting sticky color notes in the diagram" caption = "Yanina and Sam guiding the conversation about the tools used by participants in their data science workflows and of the participants talking and putting sticky color notes in the diagram.">}}

 This exercise sparked rich conversations about the diversity of tools people use, the areas with strong support (like data visualization), and the steps where participants often struggle to find the right tools.
-It also opened the door to discussing gaps in tooling—opportunities for future development or collaboration, like easier mapping tools and shared code chunks between different notebooks in R.
+It was also noted that tools such as [Arrow](https://arrow.apache.org/docs/r/), which allow large amounts of data to be handled in R, and [targets](https://books.ropensci.org/targets/), which allow work with pipelines, were not mentioned among the tools.
+The exercise opened the door to discussing gaps in tooling—opportunities for future development or collaboration, like easier mapping tools and shared code chunks between different notebooks in R.

 The table summarizes the tools that the attendees shared for each of the steps in the process.